LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS-auto-scaling/README.md

   Note!
 You will be working in the "Northern Virginia region.
 </aside>

+### AWS CLI
-We will be using the AWS CLI tool for some parts of the studio.
+We will be using the [AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) for some parts of the studio.
 The AWS CLI tool allows you to create and change infrastructure on the cloud via the command line.

 To install the AWS CLI tool run the following commands:
 ```